Fort Campbell SRU rededicates Warrior Memorial Garden

+The Army established SRUs to support Soldiers who are severely wounded, ill or injured in the line of duty and in need of six months or more of complex medical case management and rehabilitation in an inpatient or outpatient status.
+A typical day involves Soldiers attending medical appointments and following a health care plan determined with their nurse case manager and squad leader.

+The goal is to support the recovery of these Soldiers so they may return to duty or assist them with the Integrated Disability Evaluation System process and prepare them for transition from the Army with career and education resources.
+The SRU also helps provide a seamless hand-off to the VA, facilitating continuity of care.

-A family member reads the names of Soldiers who are honored in the Fort Campbell Soldier Recovery Unit Warrior Memorial Garden.
-For Soldiers battling a life-ending, or terminal illness, the SRU’s focus includes improving quality of life for the Soldier, relieving physical, emotional and spiritual suffering, and supporting their loved ones during a very difficult time.
-U.S. Army photo by Maria Yager.
+For Soldiers battling a life-ending, or terminal illness, the SRU’s focus includes improving quality of life for the Soldier, relieving physical, emotional and spiritual suffering and supporting their loved ones during a very difficult time.

+“I tend to get closer with the families of those Soldiers with a terminal illness even more because they need us afterwards.
+For many families, we are the closest it gets when it comes to feeling that sense of still being part of the military family,” said Sgt.
+1st Class Elizabeth Mercedes, a staff member at the SRU.
+Mercedes and other cadre help coordinate care for wounded, ill and injured Soldiers and tend to the needs of the family members who may need assistance during this time.

+Mercedes shares her personal contact information as well as her SRU contact information so Soldiers and their families may reach her anytime.
+Deep bonds and lasting friendships are made as Mercedes and other SRU staff, support wounded, ill, and injured Soldiers and their families through their journey.

 |Date Taken: